Alamofire/Alamofire/Documentation/Usage.md

 }
 ```

 In the above example, the `responseJSON` handler is added to the `DataRequest` to be executed once the `DataRequest` is complete.
+The closure passed to the handler receives the `AFDataResponse<Any>` value produced by the `JSONResponseSerializer` from the response properties.

-Rather than blocking execution to wait for a response from the server, a [callback](https://en.wikipedia.org/wiki/Callback_%28computer_programming%29) in the form of a closure is specified to handle the response once it's received.
+Rather than blocking execution to wait for a response from the server,  this closure is added as a [callback](https://en.wikipedia.org/wiki/Callback_%28computer_programming%29) to handle the response once it's received.
 The result of a request is only available inside the scope of a response closure.
 Any execution contingent on the response or data received from the server must be done within a response closure.

 > Networking in Alamofire is done _asynchronously_.
 Asynchronous programming may be a source of frustration to programmers unfamiliar with the concept, but there are [very good reasons](https://developer.apple.com/library/ios/qa/qa1693/_index.html) for doing it this way.